dgroomes/stackoverflow-look-back/search-api/README.md

       * An example of adapting the Algolia client is <https://github.com/typesense/typesense-instantsearch-adapter>
 * [ ] How to report highlighting data?
 Lucene has server-side highlighting, but in React, I don't really want to `dangerouslySetInnerHtml`
       ... although I totally could.
 That's probably best for "nike just do it".
+* [ ] Do I really need to store any fields besides into the Lucene index besides the post ID?
+Because we already have access to the full post data outside of Lucene.